Nuaija

-Nuaija (نعيجة) is a Qatari district in the municipality of Ad Dawhah.
+Nuaija (نعيجة) is a Qatari district in the municipality of Doha.
 One of Nuaija's zones, Zone 41, was formerly known as Al Hilal West but was incorporated into Nuaija as of the 2010 census.
 Municipal authorities are developing district as a major mixed-use hub for south-central Doha.

 Etymology

 According to local tradition, the district's name is derived from the Arabic word naaja meaning "female sheep", with the association attributed to a well in the area that was reputed to produce water "as sweet as sheep's milk".

 History

 Nuaija's first mention may be in an 1867 account by Captain C. G. Constable and A. W. Stiffe in which they mention "a tower near wells, with little cultivation" near Al Bidda, though this remains inconclusive.

 In the summer of 1885, amidst a war between Qatar and the Emirate of Abu Dhabi, tribesmen of the Al Bu Shaar branch of the Manasir tribe, affiliated with Zayed bin Khalifa Al Nahyan, conducted a raid on Bedouin encampments loyal to Jassim bin Mohammed Al Thani at Nuaija.
 This incursion resulted in the abduction of three female slaves.
 In retaliation, several tribes loyal to Jassim traveled to Abu Dhabi territory, specifically targeting the Al Bu Shaar residents and stealing their camels, which they sold at the market of Al Bidda.

 Another raid on Nuaija soon followed.
 In February 1888, approximately 400 fighting men of the Manasir arrived in Nuaija.
 During their raid, they captured 40 slaves, while another raid outside the confines of Al Bidda saw the capture of a few more slaves.
 Jassim bin Mohammed's forces attempted to apprehend the Manasir but to no avail.

 In J.G.
 Lorimer's Gazetteer of the Persian Gulf in 1907, Nuaija was described as place 3 miles from the town of Al Bidda from whence the town derived its water supply.
 He remarked that Nuaija would have to be garrisoned if an external force who invaded Al Bidda were to retain possession of the town.
 He also states that date palms are grown in the area.
 Nuaija's wells retained their importance as a water source for the people throughout the century, as wells in other areas were often found to contain water unsuitable for drinking.
 This abundance of groundwater was used to cultivate the area too, resulting in numerous farms.
 Among all of Doha's old wells, Nuaija's is the only one still standing.

 As the area is rich in bird fauna, it was a historically popular area for falconry and bird watching among locals until its rapid development in the later 20th century.
 In the 1980s, the district contained the main wastewater treatment plant for all of Doha.
 This was used to irrigate the numerous landscaped areas found throughout the municipality at the time.